KatT92/Back-end-helprequest/plan/plan.md

 ## Back-end

-    Connect the submit button on form, to the back-end, and add it to database
-        - Add date automatically, or manually?
-        POST? - populate
+    Connect the submit button on form, to the back-end, and add it to database MANUAL - Add date automatically, or manually? (or use prebuilt date function) POST? - populate

     SQL/Heroku back-end